 Given existing sewer system facility deficiencies, cumulative projects may contribute to additional throttle and backup conditions depending on the location and nature of the project.
 Specifically, any projects that connect to Capacity Projects 2 and 5 may increase wastewater levels to a level that the existing sewer system cannot accommodate.
 For that reason, cumulative impacts may be significant.
 As described in Impact UTIL-1, the proposed project would connect to existing service lines and wastewater mains.
 However, compliance with County requirements to replace pipes in order to address localized capacity problems would reduce the potential for system backup.
-In addition, with the incorporation of Mitigation Measure UTIL-1, the proposed project would not result in a considerable contribution to this cumulative impact.
+In addition, with the incorporation of Mitigation Measure UTIL-1, the proposed project would lessen its impact on the existing wastewater system.
+Therefore, the proposed project would not result in a considerable contribution to this cumulative impact.